Timthreetwelve/Timnigma/README.md

 * Instead of updating individual meters, update the HWiNFO.inc file (located in the _IncludeFile folder) with the index values obtained when configuring the sensors.
 Use the Edit HWiNFO button in the settings app.
 * Load the HWiNFO skin.
 It will be red if HWiNFO isn't configured correctly.
 Left-click to show the menu which has an entry to show the registry values.
 * 👉 **NEW** 👈 Use the HWiNFO VSB Viewer to find the Index numbers for HWiNFO sensors.
 The  HWiNFO VSB Viewer is located in the _HWiNFOViewer folder and is accessible as a menu item in the HWiNFO and Background skins.
+* The most current version of HWiNFO VSB Viewer can be found [here](https://github.com/Timthreetwelve/HWiNFO-VSB-Viewer).

 ### Features